 Not the First Time: A Disturbing Pattern

-The developer of Rape Day, Desk Plant, defended the game as “dark comedy,” intended for a niche audience that enjoys “morally aggressive stories” in fictional settings.
+Desk Plant, the developer of Rape Day, defended it as “dark comedy.”
+They said it targeted a niche audience that enjoys “morally aggressive stories” in fictional settings.
 “It’s just fiction,” they argued.
 “People are overreacting.”

 The same dangerous logic is now being used to defend No Mercy.
 In this game, the player uses the premise of a family scandal—his mother’s affair that allegedly “ruins the family”—as justification to sexually dominate and enslave her.
 Victims can be gang raped.
 Players earn points for their conquests.
 The message is terrifyingly clear: take what you want, and show No Mercy.